-Genentech, the Banner Alzheimer's Institute, and the National Institutes of Health are collaborating on the first-ever prevention trial in cognitively healthy individuals who are likely to develop Alzheimer's disease due to their genetic history.
+Genentech, the Banner Alzheimer's Institute, and the National Institutes of Health have collaborated on the first-ever prevention trial in cognitively healthy individuals who are likely to develop Alzheimer's disease due to their genetic history.

-The landmark trial is the first to assess the potential of a medicine to stop Alzheimer's before it starts and is the cornerstone of a new international collaborative, the Alzheimer's Prevention Initiative (API), formed to accelerate the evaluation of promising but unproven prevention therapies.
-The study will take place in Medellin, Colombia and will involve about 300 participants from local families that can be traced to a common descendant.
+The landmark trial was the first to assess the potential of a medicine to stop Alzheimer's before it starts and is the cornerstone of a new international collaborative, the Alzheimer's Prevention Initiative (API), formed to accelerate the evaluation of promising but unproven prevention therapies.
+The study took place in Medellin, Colombia and involved about 250 participants from local families that can be traced to a common descendant.
 The participants share a rare genetic mutation that typically triggers Alzheimer's symptoms around age 45.
-The study will also include a small number of individuals in the United States.

-The study will involve crenezumab, a humanized monoclonal antibody, which is designed to bind to amyloid beta (Abeta), the main constituent of amyloid plaque in the brains of patients with Alzheimer's disease.
-Abeta is proposed to be causative in the development of the disease.
+The study involved crenezumab, a humanized monoclonal antibody, which is designed to bind to beta-amyloid , the main constituent of amyloid plaque in the brains of patients with Alzheimer's disease.
+Beta-amyloidis proposed to be causative in the development of the disease.

 Why this trial is historic

-- The trial will study patients before they show any symptoms of cognitive decline.
+- The trial studied patients before they showed any symptoms of cognitive decline.

 - There is significant unmet medical need within this unique patient population.